Professional Service

 +

-An RPZ (Reduced Pressure Zone) assembly offers the highest protection level, using two check valves plus a relief valve — required for high-hazard cross-connections like irrigation with chemical injectors.
+An RPZ (Reduced Pressure Zone) assembly offers the highest protection level, using two check valves plus a relief valve.
+It is required for high-hazard cross-connections like irrigation with chemical injectors.
 A PVB (Pressure Vacuum Breaker) protects against back-siphonage only and is used for lower-hazard irrigation systems.
 Your local utility authority determines which type is required for your property.

 How do I know if my backflow preventer needs to be replaced?